kmaida/angular-mediacheck/README.md

 ## Contributing

 Please feel free to fork and contribute to this repository by submitting pull requests.
-Additional use-case samples are greatly encouraged.
-Please make sure that any sample code has been thoroughly checked in a project before submitting for inclusion.
+Additional use-case samples are welcome.
+Please make sure that any sample code has been thoroughly tested in a real project before submitting for inclusion.

 Thank you!

 ## Changelog

+* 11/20/2016 - expanded setter/getter sample to support subscription
 * 11/20/16 - added example for a setter/getter service and supporting documentation.

 ---